 Based on the Austrian origin marketing strategy, Qualitätswein is classified as either “generic” or “specific” with further differentiation between DAC and non-DAC wines.

-The nine generic Qualitätswein regions are named after Austria’s federal states and correspond to the full geographic area of the state (with the exception of Steiermark).
-The most significant generic winegrowing regions are Niederösterreich (Lower Austria), Burgenland, Steiermark (Styria) and Wien (Vienna).
+Qualitätswein can be produced from 40 approved grape varieties in nine generic wine-growing regions – which are named after their respective federal states – or the specific wine-growing regions listed below.
+The most important generic wine-growing regions are Niederösterreich, Burgenland, Steiermark and Wien.
 Within the framework of the designations of origin for generic Qualitätswein regions, winemakers are able to fully explore the scope of stylistic diversity of their region.
 The only limitation is the list of 40 permitted grape varieties for the production of Qualitätswein.
 Consumers enjoy a fascinating diversity of wines in this category, ranging from fresh and fruity wines made from aromatic grape varieties to high-quality branded wines and iconic cuvée blends.

 Within Austria’s generic winegrowing regions, there are also a number of “specific” winegrowing regions.
-These regions work to create a strong profile based on terroir wines with specific origin typicity.
-As a first step, the region’s key representatives define the focal varieties and regionally typical wine styles.
-Once this process has been completed, the region can apply – via the Regional and National Wine Committees – for DAC status from the Federal Ministry of Agriculture, which then becomes valid by decree.
+All specific wine-growing regions strive towards positioning their terroir wines with distinctive flavour profiles.
+The first step entails defining focal varieties and regionally typical styles.
+Once this has been accomplished, the region can apply to the Ministry of Agriculture – via the Regional Wine Committee and National Wine Committee – for DAC status.
+This then becomes law by means of a ministerial decree.
 If a region is subject to a DAC decree, wines from this region may only use the region’s name as the designation of origin on the label if they meet the typical stylistic features defined for that specific region.
 Qualitätswein made from other grape varieties can still be marketed using the name of their state’s generic winegrowing region (the federal state in which it was produced).

 - 8 in the generic winegrowing region of Niederösterreich: